Aquablation therapy

 Booking line: +44 (0) 20 4527 2993

-- Preserves sexual function: Studies show it preserves ejaculation in a high percentage of men and has a very low risk of erectile dysfunction.
+• Preservation of sexual function: The procedure has a higher chance of preserving ejaculation and has a very low risk of erectile dysfunction.

-- Reduced complications: It has a lower risk of side effects compared to traditional treatments.
+• Lower complication rates: There is a lower risk of side effects compared to traditional treatments such as incontinence.

-- Minimally invasive: The procedure is an endoscopic procedure and does not require any incisions.
+• Minimally invasive: The procedure is done endoscopically and does not require any incisions.

-- Shorter recovery time: Many patients can go home with 48hrs and resume daily activities soon after.
+• Shorter recovery time: Many patients can go home within 48hrs and resume daily activities soon after.

 Read patient success story